 The Panama Canal represents roughly 5% of world trade, with 13,000 to 14,000 ships passing through it every year.

-Sino-Colombian trade stood at more than 5 billion US dollars in 2010, making China Colombia’s biggest trade partner, after the US.
+Sino-Colombian trade stood at more than 5 billion US dollars in 2010, making China Colombia’s biggest trade partner,

 ”Colombia has a very important strategic position, and we view the country as a port to the rest of Latin America,” Gao Zhengyue, China’s ambassador to Colombia, told the Financial Times.